Pakistani Acid Burn Victims Are Starting Over in Beauty Salons

 Shafi with her husband before the attack, courtesy of Shafi

 She was regularly chastised by her mother-in-law over money and suffered almost daily beatings from her husband, who was openly having an affair.
-The acid incident was severe enough to draw the neighbours in after her.
+The acid incident was severe enough to draw the neighbors in after her.
 Unconscious, she was carried to a nearby hospital.
-A doctor found her family, and they brought her blistered and blackened body back to the city of Lahore – leaving behind her three children.
+A doctor found her family, and they brought her blistered and blackened body back to the city of Lahore—leaving behind her three children.

 It took Shafi six months to awake from a coma.
 Her eyes had been burned shut and her nose melted away; now her skin was tough and without feeling.
 So began the long and arduous process of addressing her wounds.
 Shafi collected donations, took out loans, and begged doctors for discounted care.
 But even as her face began to be reconstructed, Shafi’s internal sores still ached.